oniani/dot/README.md

 ## Setup

 All programs are chosen with simplicity in mind.
-Cross-platform programs that follow the UNIX philosophy are preferred.
+Cross-platform programs that follow the [UNIX philosophy][unix] are preferred.
 The setup is compliant with the [XDG Base Directory Specification][xdg].

 Core Tools and Utilities: